 How to Deal with Rude Customers: 7 Best-Working Strategies

 Have you tried everything, but still have no idea how to deal with rude customers?
 You're in the right place.
-We know 7 foolproof strategies that can help you handle them and catch your zen.

 Written by Olesia Melnichenko

 Phew!
 Thank God, this hectic day is almost over.
 You’re about to go home when suddenly you hear this clicking sound.
 It’s a new message from a customer.
-Let’s see… Well, someone is in trouble as the message is kind of “I am sick and tired of your support, you fools!
-I am demanding a refund, or else be ready to witness not-so-nice reviews about your company all over the Internet!“.
+Let’s see… Well, someone is in trouble as the message is kind of: “I am sick and tired of your support, you fools!
+I am demanding a refund, or else be ready to witness negative reviews about your company all over the Internet!“.

 Why customers are rude: 3 possible reasons

 Before shooting from the hip, the first thing you need to do is to find out why a person behaves this way.
-These are the most widely spread reasons why a customer may be mad at you (there might be more of them, though):
+These are the most widely spread reasons why a client may be mad at you (there might be more of them, though):

 1. Improper customer service